otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 ## Git Commit Message Conventions

-You have written many commit messages thus far.
-However, based on my observations, you could format your messages more concisely.
-Let us discuss a message convention (not a standard) heavily adopted in the industry.
+Let us discuss a message convention (not a standard) adopted in the industry.

 A message is broken down into five components - type, scope (optional), subject, extended description (optional) and footer (optional).

-List of types:
+Here is a list of types:

-* **build:** build-related change, i.e., installing application dependencies.
+- **build:** a build-related change, i.e., installing application dependencies.
-* **chore:** change that an end-user will not see, i.e., configuring files for but not limited to code formatting, code linting and version control.
+- **chore:** a change that an end-user will not see, i.e., configuring files for but not limited to code formatting, code linting and version control.
-* **feat:** a new feature or piece of functionality that an end-user will see, i.e., a register or login page.
+- **feat:** a new feature or piece of functionality that an end-user will see, i.e., a register or login page.
-* **fix:** a bug fix, i.e. an issue with the register or login page.
+- **fix:** a bug fix, i.e. an issue with the register or login page.
-* **docs:** documentation-related change, i.e., changing **README.md** file.
+- **docs:** documentation-related change, i.e., changing the **README.md** file.
-* **refactor:** something that is neither a feat nor a fix, i.e., a semantic code change.
+- **refactor:** something that is neither a feat nor a fix, i.e., a semantic code change.
-* **style:** style-related change, i.e., formatting a file or piece of code.
+- **style:** style-related change, i.e., formatting a file or piece of code.
-* **test:** an automation test change, i.e., adding a new test file or updating an existing test file.
+- **test:** an automation test change, i.e., adding a new test file or updating an existing test file.

 **What is a scope?** A noun referring to functionality in your codebase, i.e., authentication.